Thomas Elder: Philanthropy

 Elder encouraged exploration, contributed largely to Warburton's 1873 expedition and Giles's in 1875, supplying camels in each case, which proved to be of the greatest value.
 He also contributed liberally to the cost of other explorations such as those by John Ross and the 1891 Elder Scientific Exploring Expedition led by David Lindsay, and in no case sought or obtained any return for himself.
-On one occasion he offered £5,000 on condition that a like sum was subscribed by the public to finance an expedition to the Antarctic, but the condition was not fulfilled.

-He supported every kind of manly sport and his benefactions both private and public were widespread and almost without limit.

-The Art Gallery of South Australia received a bequest of £25,000, and many of the finest pictures of the gallery were purchased from this fund.
-He contributed substantially to the Library's acquisition program.
+He contributed substantially to the Art Gallery of South Australia's acquisition program.
 He himself published a small booklet in 1893: Notes from a Pocket Journal of a Trip up the River Murray in 1856, recounting a voyage in the steamer Gundagai.

 The University of Adelaide

 In 1874 he gave £20,000 towards an endowment fund for the newly established University of Adelaide, and on his death in 1897 bequeathed a further £65,000 to the university, £20,000 of which was for a School of Music.
 The Elder Conservatorium of Music perpetuates his name.
 Elder's combined gifts and bequests to the university amount to nearly £100,000.